DominikAngerer/auth0-vue/README.md

 ## What to expect

-This application/tutorial gives you a quick feeling of how to use Auth0 with your Vue.js application in a way more easier way than currently described.
+This application/tutorial gives you a quick feeling of how to use Auth0 with your Vue.js application, you can also use it as a starting point for your projects.